Mujeeb4582/hello-react-front-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Rails Front End <a name="about-project"></a>
+# 📖 Hello React Front End <a name="about-project"></a>

-**Hello Rails Front End** is a demo project aimed at showing how to connect a Reactjs application with an external Backend server.
+**Hello React Front End** is a demo project aimed at showing how to connect a Reactjs application with an external Backend server.

 ## 🛠 Built With <a name="built-with"></a>